 They keep us lighthearted, don’t they?
 We sure do need that.
 It’s easy to get bogged down with deadlines and schedules and I know my kids are exactly what I need to keep my focus on the truly important.
 Like today, when Katy Rose is turning 7.

-Today, we’ll be using my favorite shortcut of frozen bread dough (but the original recipe has my homemade dough recipe if you’d like to make it from scratch).
+Today, we’ll be using my favorite shortcut of frozen bread dough.
 I figure someone made this frozen dough from scratch already though, so that works for me!

-You’ll need: A loaf of frozen bread dough (I’m using Rhodes), cinnamon, an orange, butter, brown sugar, pecans, and dried cranberries (also known as craisins).
+You’ll need: A loaf of frozen bread dough that has been thawed (I’m using Rhodes), cinnamon, an orange, butter, brown sugar, pecans, and dried cranberries (also known as craisins).

 You can also use raisins in this or even dried cherries if you like.
-If you have any of those on hand, go with what you have :).
+If you have any of those on hand, go with what you have.
+No sense in making a special trip to the store.

 Place your pecans on a baking sheet and place them in a 350 oven for 5-6 minutes, keeping an eye on them so they don’t burn.
 You just want them lightly toasted.